 Maintenance is the responsibility of the owner of the Exclusive Right of Burial or their representative and monuments must be kept in good repair.
 The Council does not take any responsibility for damage or vandalism to any monument.

-No person (including family and Monumental Masons) may remove from any plot or grave, any kerb or monument unless they have permission from the Cemeteries Administrator.
+No person (including family and monumental masons) may remove from any plot or grave, any kerb or monument unless they have permission from the cemeteries team.